postcss/autoprefixer/README.md

 1. Prefixes and polyfills are very different and need a different API.
    Two separate libraries would be much better.
-2. Most of IE polyfills are very bad for client performance.
-They use slow hacks and old IEs is mostly used on old hardware.
+2. Most of IE polyfills are bad for client performance, as they use slow hacks and old IEs often runs on old hardware.
 Most CSS3 features used only for styling should be ignored in old IEs as it is recommended for graceful degradation.

 ### Why doesn’t gradients work in Firefox?

-Make sure that you use correct [direction syntax].
+Make sure that you use correct the [direction syntax].
 For example, you should use `to bottom` instead of `top`:

 ```css